Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Testing the Normalizing Flows

-An alternative approach, which we do not adopt here due to computational constraints, involves calculating the sample size required to reject the null hypothesis at a given confidence level.
+An alternative approach, which we did not adopt due to computational constraints, involves calculating the sample size required to reject the null hypothesis at a given confidence level.
 This approach offers a different but equally valid perspective, potentially useful for various applications.
-Nevertheless, our approach is efficient for demonstrating that NFs can perform exceptionally well on high-dimensional datasets and for comparing, among each others, the performances of different NF architectures.
+Nevertheless, our approach was efficient for demonstrating that NFs can perform exceptionally well on high-dimensional datasets and for comparing, among~each other, the~performances of different NF~architectures.

-For each of the four different algorithms described above and for each value of $N$ we perform a small scan over some of the free hyperparameters.
+For each of the four different algorithms described above and for each value of $N$, we performed a small scan over some of the free hyperparameters.
 Details on the choice of the hyperparameters are reported in Appendix \ref{app:mog_hyperparam}.
-All models have been trained on Nvidia A40 GPUs.
+All models were trained on Nvidia A40~GPUs.